runok-cli/runok/README.md

 _Nope?
 Then welcome here!_

-_Writing bash scripts can be much simpler if you won't do that in bash but in JavaScript using the power of NodeJS ecosystem.
+_Writing bash scripts can be much simpler if you won't do that in JavaScript with the superpower of NodeJS ecosystem.
 That's right:_

 ## 💡 Write your shell scripts in JavaScript!